How To Keep Your Windows PC Safe and Secure

 I'll share a little secret.
 If you want to be more secure switch to an Apple Mac or Google Chromebook.
 Those operating systems are pretty secure.
 But the most important thing is that only a small number of viruses are written for them.
 So you're much less likely to get infected.
 But even on a Mac or Chromebook you still have to be careful and keep everything up to date.
 Once in a while a virus for them will infect users.
-Another option is to switch to one of the "Linux distros" but there's definitely a learning curve if you've never used Linux.
+Another great option is to switch to one of the "Linux distros" but there's definitely a learning curve if you've never used a Linux distro.

 Some bad news: To be honest, I don't think someone can be really safe when browsing with Windows.
 The hackers are really smart and they keep finding new holes in Windows and the popular programs that run on Windows.
 Microsoft is trying hard to secure Windows, but the hackers are usually a step ahead.
-And the hackers many of the popular programs that run on Windows.
+And the hackers also target many of the popular programs that run on Windows.
 A Windows PC expert can make their PC pretty safe if they follow all the steps and keep everything up-to-date.
 I'll show you what can be done.
 Just need to follow these steps carefully.

 So why do I need to be worried about security?
 So far I've been fine.